Telescope For Children To Start With Astronomy

 The universe has always inspired the imagination of the people.
+What kind of secrets is the universe hiding?
+Will we ever be able to travel to faraway planets?
 Especially children are fascinated by the almost infinite vastness of the universe and its great secrets.
 A good telescope for kids may encourage them in their desire to explore the world around them and may spark an interest in science.

-If the child has learned to see and discover and shows growing curiosity towards astronomy, then you can consider taking the next step and buying a simple telescope for them.
+If the child has learned to see and discover and shows growing curiosity towards astronomy, then you can consider whether to upgrade the telescope.
+Maybe a larger Dobsonian or perhaps an equatorially mounted mirror telescope would be a sensible investment.

 Beginner Telescopes for children

-The below recommendations are the perfect beginner telescopes for children from about 6 years of age.
-Focal length, aperture and magnification are sufficient to observe the moon, star clusters, double stars, and some of the brighter galaxies like the Andromeda galaxy.
-They are simple and self-explanatory in their operation.
+The below recommendations are the perfect beginner telescopes for children.
+Focal length and aperture are sufficient to observe the moon, our neighboring, double stars and some of the brighter galaxies like the Andromeda galaxy.
+They are easy to set up saving a difficult assembly of the telescope.
 They are very affordable and therefore particularly suitable for beginners and children.

 Celestron 21024 FirstScope Telescope

+Celestron, founded over 50 years ago in California, has a reputation for good telescopes.
 FirstScope telescope is a great instrument for beginner astronomers to start exploring the night sky.
 A Newtonian mirror telescope with a focal length of 300 mm with 2 eyepieces included allowing magnification of 15x respective 75x power.
-The aperture of 76 mm millimeter has enough light-gathering power to view planets, bright galaxies, and details on the moon.
+The aperture of 76 mm millimeter has enough light-gathering power to view planets, bright galaxies and details on the moon.
 Fitted to a Dobsonian mount this is a great value telescope for an entry-level astronomer.

 • Newtonian Mirror, 76 mm aperture, 300 mm focal length